MayurSMahajan/Queries.AI/README.md

 - Chat with our AI Model and ask any questions, queries or doubts you have.
 Eg: Write a poem about rain drops.
 Or Who discovered America?
 - Use our Speech To Text feature to speak whats on your mind and let our AI solve it.
 - Use our Text to Speech to listen to AI's answers.
+- Beautiful UI with an engaging Dark Theme for all the geeks out there.

 ## Upcoming Features: